Coppernic/PcscSample/README.md

 # PcscSample
-Sample application for PC/SC reader on C-One e-ID
+Sample application for PC/SC reader on C-One e-ID and Access-ER.

 ## Prerequisites